Mpekurov/View-and-Data-Barebone/README.md

 - Replace the token and urn with your own at line 16 and 17
 - To run on local server with a Mac, go to the directory of where you save this file with terminal and type `$ python -m SimpleHTTPServer`
 - Go to localhost:8000 with your browser!

+## Written By
+Shiya Luo from Autodesk, Inc.